khalwat/BigVideo.js/README.md

 });
 ```

-This is to ensure that BigVideo and all its dependencies get the right paths, and that RequireJS knows how to reference Video.js.
+This is to ensure that BigVideoLite and all its dependencies get the right paths, and that RequireJS knows how to reference Video.js.

 * * *
 ### Created by John Polacek